 Vermouth is a fortified wine that is often used as a substitute for Cynar in cocktails.
 Sweet vermouth, in particular, can add a similar herbal flavor to cocktails.
 Some popular sweet vermouth substitutes include:

-- Lillet Blanc: This French aperitif wine has a similar flavor profile to sweet vermouth and can be used in cocktails as a substitute for Cynar.
+Lillet Blanc is a French aperitif wine that has a similar flavor profile to sweet vermouth and can be used in cocktails as a substitute for Cynar.